mphuttu/haskell/README.md

 # haskell
-Answers to Haskell Exercises on the Functional Programming course
+My answers to Haskell Exercises on the Functional Programming course